mosip/inji-verify/ui-test/README.md

 ## 4. **Run the Tests**

+### **Option A: Run on BrowserStack (Cloud)**

-   To execute the test automation suite, you need to configure the run parameters in Eclipse:
+   To execute the test automation suite on BrowserStack, you need to configure the run parameters in Eclipse:

    - Go to `Run` > `Run Configurations`.
    - In the **Run Configurations** window, create a new configuration for your tests: